Feature #13279: Add relationship type to authority record relations CSV import and export

 If an Authority record relationships CSV file contains multiple rows for a single authority record (e.g. row 1: Boss 1 controls Employee 1a; row 5: Boss 1 is the superior of Employee 1b).
 Then only the last row for that record in the CSV file (e.g. row 5) will get written to the AtoM database, ignoring the earlier rows.

-#4 Updated by Mike Cantelon 5 months ago
+#4 Updated by Mike Cantelon about 2 years ago

 - File actor_relations.csv added